How I’m Transforming My Rental Kitchen

-Amazon is sending me more but they were not in stock and they’re sending them as soon as they get them in their warehouse.
+Amazon is sending me more, but they were not in stock at the time.
+They’re sending them as soon as they arrive in their warehouse.

 We thought maybe it was just the light on Monday.
-But yesterday I looked at the walls in different light and dimness and the colors are definitely not the same.
+But yesterday, I looked at the walls in different light and dimness, and the colors were definitely not the same.

 My daughter is still working on the fine cracks around the sink.
-Yesterday she caulked again.
-She said she will keep adding layers of caulk and maybe it will at least be minimized.
+Yesterday, she caulked again.
+She said she would keep adding layers of caulk, and maybe the cracks would at least be minimized.
 I think it’s looking much better.
 She’s a bit pickier than I am.

 But I will still show you the kitchen today.
-Basically everything is finished but the remaining tiles and some caulking and maybe a little touch up painting.
-Get a cup of coffee or tea and sit down because there are lots of photos.
+Basically, everything is finished except the remaining tiles, some caulking, and maybe a little touch-up painting.
+Get a cup of coffee or tea and sit down because there are many photos.

-As you might be able to see, the tiles at the very end behind the far right white pitcher is not finished.
-That’s because we’re waiting on the new subway tiles to arrive before she does any more work.
+As you might be able to see, the tiles at the very end behind the far right white pitcher are not finished.
+That’s because we’re waiting for the new subway tiles to arrive before she does more work.

-No point in working with different shades of white when she’ll just have to turn around and take it down.
-Which, by the way, was her choice going forward.
+No point in working with different shades of white when she’ll have to turn around and take it down.
+Which, by the way, was her choice as we advance.

-Here’s the new dishwasher.
-I have not used it yet.
-And you can see the glossy countertop.
-It is nice and shiny.
-There are mistakes and imperfections, but it’s good enough for me.
+The glossy countertop is nice and shiny.
+There are mistakes and imperfections, but it looks good enough for me.

 My motto is to cover what bothers you that you can’t fix!

-Below you see the new refrigerator.
-It fits the space better and I really like it a lot.
-Nothing fancy about it.
-But in my mind, that’s less stuff that will go out.
+Below, you see the new refrigerator.
+It fits the space better, and I really like it a lot.
+There’s nothing fancy about it.
+I like its simplicity.

-In the above photo, you can see where she stopped with the peel and stick tiles when she had to leave Monday to attend to other commitments.
+In the above photo, you can see where she stopped with the peel-and-stick tiles when she had to leave on Monday to attend to other commitments.

 When she came over yesterday I told her about Amazon sending more tiles.